LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 ## Find and Replace

 Remember to always verify the search results of the Find or Find All and profile your data before making changes.
 Find or Find all will search for the exact phrase or string that you put into the search box either on that page (Find) or in every record (Find all).
-In the example above, if your records contain MARC fields 856 with different \$3 data (for example: =856 40\$3Online Access:\$u) the replace above will not add the proxy to those 856 fields.
+In the example above, if your records contain MARC fields 856 with different \$u data (for example: =856 40\$3Online Access:\$uhttps://proxy.ucla.edu?url=) the replace above will not remove the proxy from the 856 fields.
 You will need to do another replace.

 ::::::::::::::::::::::::::::::::::::::::::::::::::